Pso-Rite and Pso-Spine Review

 They’re kind of similar to a foam roller, or a lacrosse ball, but also completely different!

 You are trying to achieve the same result, which is the breaking down of knots, scar tissue and fascial adhesions, but the method and results vary widely with different tools.
-I’m pleased to say the results with these tools were fantastic!
+The results with these tools were fantastic!

 Why do you need them?